A portal to American art and history

-This phrase may be only three words, but it is a complicated and ever-shifting expression.
+The phrase "We the People" may be only three words, but it is a complicated and ever-shifting expression.

 From the humble taproom to national television, political parties have vied for power since the 18th century.

-It's never been harder to define "art" than it is today, but one thing is for sure — artists are always having a conversation with the time they live in.
+It's never been harder to define "art" than it is today, but one thing is certain — artists are always having a conversation with the time they live in.

 America had large cities (some with pyramids) connected by trade networks long before the arrival of Europeans.